Kannur Municipal Corporation

-The Kannur Corporation, also known as Corporation of Cannanore, is the municipal corporation that administers the city of Kannur (Cannanore), Kerala.
+The Kannur Municipal Corporation is the municipal corporation that administers the city of Kannur, Kerala.
 Established in 2015, the Corporation's first mayor was E. P. Latha.
-Kannur Corporation has two assembly constituencies – Kannur (State Assembly constituency) and Azhikode (State Assembly constituency) – both of which are part of the Kannur parliamentary constituency.
+Kannur Corporation has two assembly constituencies – Kannur Assembly constituency and Azhikode Assembly constituency – both of which are part of the Kannur parliamentary constituency.
 The Corporation is headed by a Mayor and council, and manages 78.35 km2 of Kannur city, with a population of about 232,486 within that area.
 Kannur Municipal Corporation has been formed with functions to improve the infrastructure of town.

 History

 The ancient port of Naura, which is mentioned in the Periplus of the Erythraean Sea as a port somewhere north of Muziris is identified with Kannur.
 Ezhimala was the headquarters of a powerful kingdom who later became Mushika dynasty in the ancient period.
 Kannur was an important trading centre in the 12th century, with active business connections with Persia and Arabia.
 In his book on travels (Il Milione), Marco Polo recounts his visit to the area in the mid 1290s.
 Other visitors included Faxian, the Buddhist pilgrim and Ibn Batuta, writer and historian of Tangiers.
-It served as the British military headquarters on India's west coast until 1887.
-Kannur Cantonment is the only cantonment board in Kerala.
 Kannur was the capital city of Kolathunadu, one of the four powerful kingdoms who ruled Kerala during the medieval period.
-Arakkal Kingdom and Chirakkal kingdom were two vassal kingdoms based in the city of Kannur.
-The port at Kozhikode held the superior economic and political position in medieval Kerala coast, while Kannur, Kollam, and Kochi, were commercially important secondary ports, where the traders from various parts of the world would gather.